avnr/str2date/README.md

 - Time fraction separator can be either a period (.) or a comma (,).
 No limit to the number of fraction digits, although the result will be rounded to the nearest microsecond.

+- The use of `+00` for timezone (i.e., only the hourly part with no minutes designation) is ommitted in accordance with IETF's guidance to avoid rarely used options (e.g., RFC 3339 s.
+5.3).

+- The timezone `-00:00`/`-0000` is interpreted in the same way as `+00:00`/`+0000`, i.e., as UTC.

 Examples:

     >>> from str2date import str2date